 2024 Nissan Rogue Review

-Higher trim levels of the compact SUV now have built-in Google apps, while the interior gets new materials and the top Platinum model gets a ritzier exterior design.
-The Rogue is an important vehicle for Nissan, so it’s no surprise that the compact SUV is getting another upgrade.
-The current generation has only been in production since the 2021 model year, and it already had a new engine for 2022, and now the 2024 Rogue receives a refresh that includes a new design as well as new technology features.
+Higher trim levels of the compact SUV now have built-in Google apps, while the interior gets new materials, and the top Platinum model gets a ritzier exterior design.
+The Rogue is an essential Nissan vehicle, so it’s no surprise that the compact SUV is getting another upgrade.
+The current generation has only been in production since the 2021 model year, and it already had a new engine for 2022.
+The 2024 Rogue is refreshed with a new design and latest technology features.

 The front and back ends have been restyled, with the grille getting a new look and the taillights getting a makeover.
 The 18-inch wheels on the SV are new, while the top Platinum trim level (seen here) gets a new 19-inch wheel, gloss-black fender trim, and a much ritzier-looking body package.
 Nissan will also introduce three new exterior colors: Everest White Pearl, Deep Ocean Blue Pearl, and Baja Storm.

 Nissan claims that the dashboard, door panels, seats, and center console are made of various materials and finishes.
 The Platinum is now available with brown leather upholstery as an option.
-The 8.0-inch touchscreen infotainment system remains in the S and SV trim levels, but the larger 12.3-inch screen in the SL and Platinum includes built-in Google programs including as Google Maps, Google Play, and Google Assistant.
+The 8.0-inch touchscreen infotainment system remains in the S and SV trim levels.
+Still, the larger 12.3-inch screen in the SL and Platinum includes built-in Google programs, such as Google Maps, Google Play, and Google Assistant.
 A wireless charging pad and a 12.3-inch digital gauge cluster are also included with the SL.
-The smaller screen supports Apple CarPlay with a cable connection, whilst the larger screen in the SL and Platinum supports wireless smartphone mirroring.
+The smaller screen supports Apple CarPlay with a cable connection, while the larger screen in the SL and Platinum supports wireless smartphone mirroring.

 The 2024 Rogue’s powertrain remains unchanged, with a turbocharged 1.5-liter inline-three with a variable compression ratio producing 201 horsepower as standard.
 All-wheel drive is optional, as is front-wheel drive and a continuously variable automatic gearbox.
 We evaluated a 2022 Rogue and discovered that while this engine delivers on acceleration, boosting the 60-mph time over the previous 2.5-liter inline-four, it falls short on real-world fuel economy.